Gustrigos/Eigen-Portfolio/README.md

 ### Files
 1) tiingoconnect.py: creates a function to extract historical financial data from the financial API Tiingo.
-2) getdata.py: uses three functions to extract the tickers from the components of the DJIA, downloads historical OHLC values for each ticker and the DJIA Index into individual csv batches, and compiles all the adjusted closing for every ticker into the main csv file to use it as data for ml.py.
+2) getdata.py: uses three functions to extract the tickers from the components of the DJIA, downloads historical OHLC values for each ticker and the DJIA Index into individual csv batches, and compiles all the adjusted closing price for every ticker into the main csv file to use it as data for ml.py.
-3) ml.py:
+3) ml.py: takes as input the dataset obtained from getdata.py and computes logarithmic average and basic average returns for each company in the DJIA as well as for the index.
+It then creates a covariance matrix with every ticker and trains it with Principle Component Analysis to extract its principle components.
+With this, we can then compute the principle components to create Eigen Portfolios.
+We then pass a function to compute geometric average returns, valatility, and the sharpe ratio to output an optimized portfolio with the highest sharpe ratio (Highest average return and lowest volatility).
+4) ml.ipnb: Jupyter Notebook implementation of ml.py to visualize outputs in order.
+5) data.csv: dataset containing every ticker's adjusted closing price.
+(You can skip the steps of gathering data).

 ## Data
 With the functions on getdata.py, we will be able to parse data with beautifulsoup4 through CNN Money to obtain the tickers of the Dow Jones Industrial Average Index.
 It will create a list of the 30 tickers and will pass the tickers as inputs for the financial API to download historical values.